yetulaxman/htvs/production_codes/README.md

-## helper scripts for preprocessin of Enamine REAL DB on Mahti
+## Helper scripts for preprocessinG of Enamine REAL DB on Mahti
 ### Test case: Run production code with 10M records on Mahti

 ```